Removal of Internet Explorer

 The idea of the removal of Internet Explorer (IE) from Windows was proposed during the United States v.
 Microsoft Corp. case.
-Later, security advocates took up the idea as a way to protect Windows systems from attacks via IE vulnerabilities.
+Later, the idea was brought up as a way to protect Windows systems from attacks via IE vulnerabilities.

 The process of removing Internet Explorer from a personal computer has changed over the browser's version history, but the nature of many of its upgrades and installation methods has been a matter of public interest.
 The first version to be included was version 2 with Windows 95 in late 1996.
-Later, users who upgraded to IE3 (which came out in 1996), could still use the last IE, because the installation converted the previous version to separate directory.
+Later, users who upgraded to IE3 (which came out in 1996), could still use the last IE, because the installation converted the previous version to a separate directory.
 However, Internet Explorer 4 created a controversy with its shell integration with Windows Explorer.
 With later versions, removal (or inability to do so) became more complicated.
 With the release of Internet Explorer 7, shell integration began being reduced, such as changing ActiveX hosting and a different look than Windows Explorer.

 It was proposed that a special version of Windows 7, Windows 7 E, would be shipped without Internet Explorer in Europe as a result of EU antitrust investigations against Microsoft.
 However, in July 2009, Microsoft canceled the Windows 7 E editions due to negative reactions from computer manufacturers.
-In 2015, Microsoft released Microsoft Edge which firstly based on EdgeHTML on launch along with Windows 10, until it became Chromium-based in 2020 which replaced IE's status as the default browser in Windows 10.
+In 2015, Microsoft released Microsoft Edge [Legacy] based on EdgeHTML on launch along with Windows 10.
+Later, in 2020 a Chromium-based [New] Edge was released and replaced IE's status as the default browser in Windows 10.
 IE 11 is still available and preinstalled on Windows 10, but users setting up their computers for the first time have to actively seek it from the Windows Accessories folder in the Start menu since it is not pinned to the taskbar by default.
-The main reason for keeping Internet Explorer in Windows 10 is to run websites, based on legacy HTML technologies, which are not, or improperly, supported in Microsoft Edge.
+The main reason for keeping Internet Explorer in Windows 10 is to run websites based on legacy HTML technologies which are not or improperly supported in Microsoft Edge.